Pendium

 What AI consistently says

-• +Great passive noise isolation for noisy environments
+• +Excellent passive noise isolation for crowded LAN environments

 What AI doesn't mention